Healthdirect Free Australian health advice you can count on.

 Which vaccines do I need before travel?

-Health risks vary from one region to another and over time.
-There may be new outbreaks and new vaccines may become available.
+Health risks vary from one region to another.
+Over time new outbreaks may occur and new vaccines may become available.

-If it has been a while since your past vaccinations, you may need boosters.
+If it has been a while since your last vaccinations, you may need boosters.
 That is why it is important that you visit your doctor well before your trip to discuss vaccination.

 Your doctor will consider factors such as: